001101/nextcloud-owncloud-files_clipboard/README.md

-Nextcloud / Owncloud Files Clipboard for version 12 to 18
+Nextcloud / Owncloud Files Clipboard for version 12 & 13 up to 18
 -----------

 Description